 Wills (living will, power of attorney, etc.)

 The image below also shares this list.
 Feel free to share it with your family and friends.
-It's a delicate way to remind them that they need to take care of tasks.
+It's a delicate way to remind them to take care of tasks.

 Where to store these important documents?

-These documents should be stored indefinitely and in a safe and dry place, like a bank’s safe deposit box or a fireproof safe in your home.
+These documents should be stored indefinitely in a safe (Affiliate Link) and dry place, such as a bank’s safe (Affiliate Link) deposit box or a fireproof safe (Affiliate Link) in your home.

-If you wish to file it in a safe deposit box, get a box big enough to fit a file accordion folder (Affiliate Link).
-This way, you can add the organized papers in the accordion folder (Affiliate Link) and store the entire folder into the safe deposit box.
-A smaller plastic one with a lot of tabs works nicely.
-(The links below are from Amazon and I will receive a small commission if you click through and purchase.)
+If you wish to file it in a safe (Affiliate Link) deposit box, get a box big enough to fit a file accordion folder (Affiliate Link).
+This way, you can add the organized papers to the accordion folder (Affiliate Link) and store the entire folder in the safe (Affiliate Link) deposit box.
+A smaller plastic one with a lot of tabs (Affiliate Link) works nicely.
+(The links below are from Amazon, and I will receive a small commission if you click through and make a purchase.)

-If you don't wish to spend the money on a safe deposit box, you can purchase a safe to store these documents.
+If you don't wish to spend the money on a safe (Affiliate Link) deposit box, you can purchase a safe (Affiliate Link) to store these documents.

 Visit our DIY post that shows you how to organize important documents in a fireproof safe.

-In this fireproof safe, you can also add expandable pocket folders.
+In this fireproof safe (Affiliate Link), you can also add expandable pocket folders.
 It keeps things organized without using hanging folders that may break over time.
 See these images from Amazon Associates below for an example:

-Make it a priority to gather and know where these items are, so later on, when you need them, you will be able to find them quickly.
-I have many clients that aren't able to find relevant documents, and they had to pay to replace them or go without the document.
-Spending a little time gathering all these documents, will save you money and time, not only for you but also for other family members when they need to find them after you are gone.
+Make it a priority to gather and know where these items are so that later when you need them, you will be able to find them quickly.
+I have many clients who can't find relevant documents, and they have to pay to replace them or go without the documents.
+Spending a little time gathering all these documents will save you money and time, not only for you but also for other family members when they need to find them after you are gone.

 If you are looking for more information about how to organize long-term files, check out this post.
 Tips for Organizing Long-Term Files